kndwin/comp2511-past-papers/notes/other.md

 ## Relationships

-I'll break down each type of UML relationship in detail.

 # 1. Association
 **Description**: Basic relationship where one class uses another class in some way **Example**: A Student takes Courses